tohxuewang99/DevSecOps/README.md

 # Download either the .xml or .html report and create a suppression.xml file to prevent any false positive security vulnerabilities found in the depedencies

+# Update the jenkins file and point onto the suppression.xml to suppress the false positive